juanchossn/HyperInSPACE/README.md

 The goal of HyperCP is to facilitate consistent, rigorous, traceable and flexible in situ radiometry data processing.
 The package is developed using state-of-the-art algorithms, protocols for quality assurance, and the uncertainty propagation according to metrological standards.
 Data output are formatted to text files for submission to the [SeaBASS](https://seabass.gsfc.nasa.gov/) and [OCDB](https://ocdb.eumetsat.int/) databases and saved as comprehensive HDF5 records with automated processing reports

 Currently, HyperCP supports two hyperspectral radiometers: [Sea-Bird Scientific](https://www.seabird.com/) HyperSAS packages with and without SolarTracker or pySAS platforms, as well as [TriOS](https://www.trios.de/en/radiometers.html) used in manual configuration .
-Refer to ‘Guidelines for Collaboration on the HyperInSPACE Community Processor (HyperCP)’ if you are interested in Collaboration to integrate other in situ platforms.
+Refer to the [Guidelines](HyperCP_Project_guidelines.md) if you are interested in Collaboration to integrate other in situ platforms.
 Contact emails are also included on this page addresses below the Copyright section.

 ## Version 1.1.2 (see Changelog.md)